kcech/sentilo-docs-test/docs/clients/arduino_client.rst

    -  If the publish works properly, the system don’t return any special data
-   -  Otherwhise, it will show to you the system return code and message, if it is possible
+   -  Otherwise, it will show to you the system return code and message, if it is possible

 -  The test ends after publish only one observation